particle-iot/docs/src/content/tutorials/developer-tools/workbench.md

 ![Debug Breakpoint](/assets/images/workbench/debug-6.png)

-#### Disabling Mesh Networking
+#### Disabling Mesh Networking and Bluetooth

-In some cases you may need to disable mesh networking on your device in order to safely pause at break-points and step.
-If your device signals SOS ([example](https://docs.particle.io/tutorials/device-os/led/argon/#red-flash-sos)) while debugging, try adding `Mesh.off();` to the top of the `setup()` function in the TinkerBreak.cpp source file like this:
+In some cases you may need to disable mesh networking and Bluetooth on your device in order to safely pause at break-points and step.
+If your device signals SOS ([example](https://docs.particle.io/tutorials/device-os/led/argon/#red-flash-sos)) while debugging, try adding `Mesh.off();` and `BLE.off();` to the top of the `setup()` function in the TinkerBreak.cpp source file like this:

 ```
 void setup()
 {
-    // Disable mesh networking - note: Gen3 Hardware (argon, boron, xenon, bsom, etc) only!
+    // Disable mesh networking and bluetooth - note: Gen3 Hardware (argon, boron, xenon, bsom, etc) only!
     Mesh.off();
+    BLE.off();

     //...rest of setup fn calls
 }